samu/snippets.github.io/docs/1-features.md

 ### With folders

 You can create folders in the folder sidebar to group notes.
 You can nest folders and define icons.

-### Through Pinning

-You can pin a note to the folder sidebar.
-You do that by right-clicking the note, then entering a path to which you want to pin it.
-For example, using the path "Private / Todos" will make the folder sidebar show a folder structure "Private > Todos".
-Clicking on "Todos" will then show the pinned note.

-Once you're on a pinned note, you can use the "Cmd+N" shortcut to create a new note and auto-link it to the pinned note.

 ## Note References